martinkaptein/python-file-transfer/README.md

 `cp ftransfer.py /usr/local/bin/ftransfer`

-If that fails, use: `sudo cp ftransfer /usr/local/bin/ftransfer`
+If that fails, use: `sudo cp ftransfer.py /usr/local/bin/ftransfer`

 If you are on Windows you will have to modify the first line of the `ftransfer.py` script to point to your Python 3 installation and use the Windows way of making a script executable and put in in your $Path.